engpok/Tour-Doc/TourDocHelp.md

 1. Go to the 🗺️ **Tours** tab.
 2. Tap a tour to open it (swipe left to **Rename** or **Delete**).
 3. Edit captions directly in the list.
-4. Swipe a photo for:
+4. Swipe a photo to:
    - **Delete**
    - **Copy to Photos**
 5. Swipe a location/section header to get directions to that location (paid version only).